Stewart will spend summer in Warner Robbins, Georgia with the U.S. Air Force

 UMES defeats Wesley, 87-51, in exhibition action on Nov.
 9, 2010.
 Photos by Megan Raymond.

-Fred Batchelor enters his ninth season as women's basketball head coach at the University of Maryland Eastern Shore.
+Fred Batchelor enters his tenth season as women's basketball head coach at the University of Maryland Eastern Shore.

 In the 2010-11 season, the Lady Hawks saw Casey Morton become the fourth player in UMES women's basketball history to score 1,000 points, earning it on January 5th, 2011 against Savannah State.
 She finished her career with 1,230 points.
 The team went 12-19 and went 8-8 in MEAC, marking the fourth straight season the Lady Hawks have gone .500 or better in conference play.
 UMES once again took the seventh seed in the MEAC Tournament, repeating last year's result with a victory over 10-seed Delaware State before a close loss to 2-seed Morgan State in the following round.